 Return of Artifacts

-In 2022, the Lakota Sioux experienced the repatriation of 150 sacred artifacts from a Massachusetts museum, a significant yet relatively small victory within the broader effort to see hundreds of thousands of Native American cultural items returned from institutions across the United States.
+In 2022, the Lakota Sioux experienced the repatriation of 150 sacred artifacts from a Massachusetts museum.
+This was a small but significant victory within the broader effort to see hundreds of thousands of Native American cultural items returned from institutions across the United States.

-Today, the Sioux people predominantly live within reservations across the United States, with significant populations on the Fort Peck Indian Reservation in Montana, as well as the Standing Rock Reservation in North and South Dakota and the Pine Ridge Reservation in South Dakota.
+Today, the Sioux people predominantly live in reservations across the United States.
+Significant populations reside on the Fort Peck Indian Reservation in Montana, the Standing Rock Reservation in North and South Dakota, and the Pine Ridge Reservation in South Dakota.

 These sovereign nations work diligently to preserve their culture, uphold traditional values, and promote economic development within their communities.
-Efforts are directed toward improving healthcare, education, and infrastructure, as well as fostering businesses that align with their cultural ethos.
+Their efforts include improving healthcare, education, and infrastructure and fostering businesses that align with their cultural ethos.